 Any two members of a team may participate in any argument, but two team members (and only two) must participate in each argument.
-Each member of a team must argue at least once during the two preliminary rounds.
+Each team member must argue at least once during the two preliminary rounds.

 Rule 11.
 Weight of Briefs and Arguments.